seebe/rzg_stuff/initramfs/README.md

 ## Extract your Buildroot output
 --------------------------------------------------------------------------------
-Extract your buildroot/output/images/rootfs.tar file someplace on your PC.
+Extract your buildroot/output/images/rootfs.tar file someplace on your PC so you can configure it be used as an initramfs.
 If you exact this with 'sudo', then all your files will be owned by root, which will make more sense to your board since it will run as root.

     (assumes you start in the Buildroot directory)
-    $ cd ..
-    $ mkdir rootfs
+    $ mkdir -p output/initramfs/rootfs
-    $ cd rootfs
+    $ cd output/initramfs/rootfs
-    $ sudo ../buildroot/output/images/rootfs.tar
+    $ sudo tar xf ../../images/rootfs.tar

-Now you will have a directory 'rootfs' at the same level as your buildroot directory.

 ## Add console and null to /dev